Announcement from the Board regarding COVID-19 and our Winter 2021 Grant Cycle:

 Applying for a Major Funding grant:

-- Check the Funding Guidelines and Cycles pages for information on our policies, the current funding cycle and upcoming workshops.
+- Check the Funding Guidelines and Cycles pages for information on our policies, the current funding cycle and our virtual workshop.

 - Fill out the Major Funding Application and Budget Worksheet and submit both to coastalfund(at)as.ucsb.edu along with the sponsoring organization’s most recent 990 (not needed for UCSB entities or government agencies) and any additional documentation.
 Please submit all documentation as separate files, do not merge into a single document.